On the Brink (Spooks): Production

 The episode was written by Christian Spurrier, his first writing credit for the series.
 He joined the Spooks writing staff in January 2008.
-Producer Katie Swinden wanted to base an episode on the economy, which at the time was facing a recession following the financial crisis of the British bank Northern Rock just months before.
+Producer Katie Swinden wanted to base an episode on the economy, which at the time was facing the Great Recession following the Nationalisation of Northern Rock just months before.
 After trying a few different stories, the producers settled on a story about a bank collapse that is so severe it could result in an economic collapse.
 Spurrier did research on banking climate in the City of London in March 2008, and realised the economy was going down, but also wanted to exaggerate the numbers for the episode.
 Ros was chosen to lead because the character had a background in business.
 In some of the original drafts of the episode, John Castle would return as Jocelyn Myers, Ros' father, but later on the producers realised they did not need him.
 The producers also wanted to include some jeopardy in the climax, namely adding a gun to a head or a bomb, which created the scenes where Darlek threatened to kill Ros.
 Spurrier felt he had a "lot of juggling" in writing three separate storylines; the main plot, the Sugarhorse subplot and Jo; but did a lot of learning how to write a Spooks script as he wrote it.